Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 #### *specificFile*
 Type: *String*
 > If set the function will only activate if the desired file is open within the source monitor.
+Defaults to `false`.
+If not set to `false` a path must be provided to the file; ie. `"_Assets/01_Other/Bars and Tone - Rec 709"` you may encounter issues if you try to use `\` instead of `/`

+#### *searchForFile*
+Type: *Boolean*
+> If set to `true` the function will attempt to search for the desired file, then attempt to load it into the source monitor.
+As you would expect if you have multiple files of the same name in your project this feature may encounter issues.
+Defaults to `false`
 ***

 ## <u>`prem.flattenAndColour()`</u>